alexnorniella/TDD_Madness_Java_RPS_GAME/README.md

 Recommended Learning Resources:

-If you're struggling to understand Object-Oriented Programming (OOP) in Java, I highly recommend the YouTube channel Code with John.
+If you're struggling to understand Object-Oriented Programming (OOP) in Java, I highly recommend the YouTube channel Coding with John.
 He has many useful and concise videos that have helped me a lot.

 Videos: